pnxtech/skafos-test/README.md

 * ***front-end***: A ReactJS website to accept user input.
 The output from this site is copied into the web-service/public folder during deployement.
 * ***web-service***: NodeJS web service (using ExpressJS) which both serves the ReactJS site as well as accepts API calls from the ReactJS frontend app.
 Implemented APIs speak directly with the ai-service Python-based service.

+## Test driving the deployed project
+For easy of testing I've deployed the development stack described in this repo AWS at:

 ## Local testing
 In order to run this project locally, [Docker Desktop for Mac or Windows](https://www.docker.com/products/docker-desktop) is required.